Endeavor Group (NYSE:EDR) Price Target Cut to $38.00 by Analysts at Morgan Stanley

-Endeavor Group (NYSE:EDR – Get Rating) had its target price trimmed by Morgan Stanley from $40.00 to $38.00 in a research report released on Wednesday, Marketbeat reports.
-The firm currently has an overweight rating on the stock.
+Endeavor Group (NYSE:EDR – Get Rating) had its price objective lowered by Morgan Stanley from $40.00 to $38.00 in a research note released on Wednesday morning, Marketbeat reports.
+The brokerage currently has an overweight rating on the stock.

-A number of other brokerages also recently commented on EDR.
-StockNews.com downgraded shares of Endeavor Group from a buy rating to a hold rating in a research note on Wednesday.
-Piper Sandler upped their price objective on shares of Endeavor Group from $35.00 to $37.00 and gave the company an overweight rating in a research note on Thursday, March 17th.
-Barclays restated a hold rating on shares of Endeavor Group in a research note on Wednesday, December 8th.
-Zacks Investment Research upgraded shares of Endeavor Group from a hold rating to a buy rating and set a $34.00 price objective for the company in a research note on Thursday, March 3rd.
-Finally, Credit Suisse Group upped their price objective on shares of Endeavor Group from $37.00 to $45.00 and gave the company an outperform rating in a research note on Monday, March 14th.
-Six investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
-According to MarketBeat.com, Endeavor Group has an average rating of Buy and an average target price of 35.79.
+Several other analysts have also commented on EDR.
+Zacks Investment Research raised shares of Endeavor Group from a hold rating to a buy rating and set a $34.00 price target on the stock in a research report on Thursday, March 3rd.
+Piper Sandler lifted their price target on shares of Endeavor Group from $35.00 to $37.00 and gave the company an overweight rating in a research report on Thursday, March 17th.
+StockNews.com lowered shares of Endeavor Group from a buy rating to a hold rating in a research report on Wednesday.
+Credit Suisse Group lifted their price target on shares of Endeavor Group from $37.00 to $45.00 and gave the company an outperform rating in a research report on Monday, March 14th.
+Finally, Barclays reaffirmed a hold rating on shares of Endeavor Group in a research report on Wednesday, December 8th.
+Six equities research analysts have rated the stock with a hold rating and nine have issued a buy rating to the company.
+According to data from MarketBeat, Endeavor Group has an average rating of Buy and an average price target of 35.79.

-In related news, insider Christian Muirhead sold 9,900 shares of Endeavor Group stock in a transaction that occurred on Monday, January 10th.
-The stock was sold at an average price of 33.47, for a total value of 331,353.00.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, CAO William K. Fullerton sold 22,600 shares of Endeavor Group stock in a transaction that occurred on Monday, January 10th.
-The shares were sold at an average price of 33.39, for a total value of 754,614.00.
+In other news, insider Christian Muirhead sold 9,900 shares of the company’s stock in a transaction on Monday, January 10th.
+The stock was sold at an average price of 33.47, for a total transaction of 331,353.00.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, CAO William K. Fullerton sold 22,600 shares of the company’s stock in a transaction on Monday, January 10th.
+The stock was sold at an average price of 33.39, for a total value of 754,614.00.
 The disclosure for this sale can be found here.

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-Spectrum Management Group LLC purchased a new stake in Endeavor Group during the third quarter worth $43,000.
-SouthState Corp purchased a new stake in Endeavor Group during the third quarter worth $57,000.
-Marshall Wace LLP purchased a new stake in Endeavor Group during the fourth quarter worth $79,000.
-Citigroup Inc. boosted its position in Endeavor Group by 180.4% during the third quarter.
-Citigroup Inc. now owns 3,306 shares of the company’s stock worth $95,000 after purchasing an additional 2,127 shares in the last quarter.
-Finally, Point72 Asset Management L.P. purchased a new stake in Endeavor Group during the fourth quarter worth $144,000.
-Institutional investors own 33.82% of the company’s stock.
+Several hedge funds have recently modified their holdings of the stock.
+Capital World Investors grew its stake in shares of Endeavor Group by 1.6% during the fourth quarter.
+Capital World Investors now owns 9,659,381 shares of the company’s stock worth $337,016,000 after purchasing an additional 155,016 shares in the last quarter.
+Morgan Stanley grew its stake in shares of Endeavor Group by 8,134.3% during the third quarter.
+Morgan Stanley now owns 9,184,732 shares of the company’s stock worth $263,326,000 after purchasing an additional 9,073,190 shares in the last quarter.
+Naya Capital Management UK Ltd. grew its stake in shares of Endeavor Group by 135.8% during the third quarter.
+Naya Capital Management UK Ltd. now owns 4,013,979 shares of the company’s stock worth $115,081,000 after purchasing an additional 2,311,361 shares in the last quarter.
+Cantillon Capital Management LLC acquired a new position in shares of Endeavor Group during the fourth quarter worth $119,510,000.
+Finally, JPMorgan Chase & Co. grew its stake in shares of Endeavor Group by 9.7% during the fourth quarter.
+JPMorgan Chase & Co. now owns 2,650,671 shares of the company’s stock worth $92,482,000 after purchasing an additional 233,781 shares in the last quarter.
+Hedge funds and other institutional investors own 33.82% of the company’s stock.

 Endeavor Group Company Profile (Get Rating)